-- Have a high school diploma, GED. or equivalent - Pass the entrance examination credit hours (1557 clock hours).
-This certificate program can be completed in 12 months (48 weeks) for full-time students or 20 months (80 weeks) for part-time students.
+- Have a high school diploma, GED. or equivalent - Pass the entrance examination weeks) for part- time students.
 Evening students will be required to complete the Externship portion of the program during the day.

 Please see Program Handbook and Externship Manual for additional policies for this program.